Godse-07/Profile-UI/README.md

   fork and clone the repo in your local system
 ```

-go to file location and run
+go to file location and run (in terminal)

 ```bash
   flutter doctor